-Think ahead - Commitment to long-term programmes and/ or approach Is (the same) long-term planning guaranteed in the transferred practice as in the existing one?
+Commitment to long-term programmes and/ or long-term approach

+Is (the same) long-term planning guaranteed in the transferred practice as in the existing one?
 In which way can institutional ownership in the practice be transferred?

-Stability of funding for several years Is funding of the transferred practice secured over several years on a regular and continuous basis?
+> Stability of funding for several years

+Is funding of the transferred practice secured over several years on a regular and continuous basis?

-There are projects that are meant to pilot or introduce a new concept into everyday practice.
-They are often designed for a shorter period of time only.
-For most other practices, however, usually long-term or mid-term funding is sought.
-If a long-term assurance of funding is not available - a situation many practices are facing - long-term commitment or a long-term perspective is the more important of the two, since the perspective of time strongly influences the whole approach
+Apart from projects which aim to pilot new practices, most other practices usually seek mid-to long-term funding.
+If a long-term assurance of funding is not available, long-term commitment is the more important of the two, since the perspective of time strongly influences the whole approach.